-You won’t be able to use exposure compensation when shooting in auto or a dedicated scene mode (night time, portrait, landscape etc).
-If you prefer to shoot in manual mode, turn on auto ISO to see some difference, otherwise it’s pretty useless.
+You won’t be able to use exposure compensation when shooting in auto, manual or a dedicated scene mode (nighttime, portrait, landscape etc).

 You’ll notice the exposure compensation button/feature by it’s familiar + and – symbols.
-Hopefully, it’s a clear button on your camera body, but it could be a dedicated dial or an in-menu tool to adjust.
+Hopefully it’s a clear button on your camera body, but it could be a dedicated dial or a in-menu tool to adjust.

 Using it correctly is quite easy.
 If your shot is looking a little dark add (+) a stop of compensation or two.
 If it’s looking a little too bright for your liking then dial it down (-).
 Keep your eye on the histogram to judge the changes you make.